How to Start a Square Foot Garden

 The Best Grow Medium for a Square Foot Garden

-The “soil” is arguably the most important component of a SFG, and over time, Mel Bartholomew changed his thinking about how to manage this element of his growing plan.
+The medium is arguably the most important component of a square food garden, and over time, Mel Bartholomew changed his thinking about how to manage this element of his growing plan.
 In his first book, he recommended excavating a six-inch depression for the frame box and fortifying the excavated soil with amendments that would contain great nutrition, good moisture retention, and adequate drainage.

 When added back into the box, the treated soil would produce a 12-inch deep bed ready for planting.
 He eventually changed this approach to eliminate the garden soil requirement completely and reduce the bed’s overall depth to six inches.

-This change not only reduces labor, but it makes it possible to install an SFG almost anywhere there is good drainage.
+This change not only reduces labor, but it makes it possible to install an square food garden almost anywhere there is good drainage.
 It also allows the gardener to create a consistently reliable, lightweight, pH-neutral mixture regardless of soil shortfalls and challenges, as well as reduces problems with weeds and soil-borne pests and diseases.

 The mixture itself is designed to be straightforward.
 It contains three ingredients measured by volume: